Skip to main content

 Obviously, a question for the ages, there are a considerable number of thoughts on this subject.
 A Google search for “the best environment for writing” provided about 650 million results.
 The results included tips, tricks, scholarly advice and a number of great anecdotes.
 There is even software designed to improve the condition.
 It boasts a range of soothing backgrounds to fit your mood.
 Oh my…

 Peter likes to sit with a cup of coffee at his computer.
-He once told me that he likes to get up early, while it’s quite to write.
+He once told me that he likes to get up early, while it’s quiet to write.
 He recently told me that he likes writing at a café.
-So I’m not so sure about the place, I think it’s just the coffee.
+So I’m not so sure about the place—I think it’s just the coffee.

 It appears that everyone has their own habits that put them in the “zone” for writing.
 However, I found that these habits fall into categories: